KarimAdel-1/Weather-App/README.md

 ## 💬 Feedback

 If you have any feedback or suggestions, feel free to open an issue or submit a pull request!

----

-This README introduces the project, provides setup instructions, and describes the main features and structure of your app.